Do you feel excessively tired during the day? Is your loved one’s snoring keeping you up at night? You may be suffering from sleep apnea.

 Many patients prefer Oral Appliance Therapy to CPAP Therapy, because people like sleeping without the hose, mask and compressor.
 Many patients who do not object to CPAP still prefer oral appliances for travel and feel they allow the return of intimacy to their bedrooms.

-Come into Morris Park Dental’s Bronx, New York office and meet our friendly staff for a complimentary consultation.
+Come into Morris Park Dental’s Bronx, New York office and meet our friendly staff for a consultation.
 We will provide you with a personal and customized treatment plan to suit your specific needs.
 Our expert staff also provides Orthodontics & Invisalign, Sleep Apnea treatment, and Emergency Dental care.